fishercallum/EpicOS/README.md

 #### EpicOS 2023

 - A Node.js version of EpicOS created on the 27th of November 2023.
-Replaced by Requests for Multiplayer Piano.
+Replaced by [Requests](https://github.com/slowstone72/EpicOS?tab=readme-ov-file#requests).

 ## Extras